 Do you ever wonder how our universe came to be?
 Our MPhys Astrophysics degree course provides you with essential training to help find the answer, in understanding the application of physics to the stars and galaxies which make up the universe, whilst developing your skills in scientific methods.
 You will also develop your mathematical skills, and benefit from a state-of-the-art learning environment for practical analysis, interpretation and modelling of astronomical data.
 This will provide you with excellent observational, mathematical and logical skills and these problem-solving abilities will make you particularly attractive to employers, not just in astrophysics, but in a wide range of fields including oil and gas, and medical physics.

-Full-time: MPhys (Hons) is 4 years; Part-time: Typically 6 years depending on rate of study.
+Full-time: MPhys (Hons) is four years/five years with industrial placement; Part-time: Typically 6 years depending on rate of study.

 Campus, Full-time and Part-time

 More information about programme specifications and module information is available in the course handbook.

 Our typical offer is 128 UCAS Points including at least one grade A and a grade B in A-level Maths and Physics.
 We operate a flexible admissions policy and treat everyone as an individual.
 This means that we will take into consideration your educational achievements and predicted grades (where applicable) together with your application as a whole, including work experience and personal statement.

 BTEC: Considered with at least one grade A and a grade B in A-level Maths and Physics

 Pass Access Course: 128 UCAS Points including 15 level 3 credits at Distinction in Maths and Physics